Interested in Serving at the Polls?

 - Look up the voter’s name and address in the Master Roster to verify voter eligibility.

 - Enter the voters’ x-ref number on the Tally Sheet to track the number of voters.

-- Write the tally number next to the voter’s name in the “Tally Num” column of the Roster of Voters.
+- Write the tally number next to the voter’s name in the “Tally Num” column of the Master Roster.

-- Update the Street Index (outside roster) from 8:00 a.m. to 6:00 p.m. by drawing a line through the names of the voters who have voted at your precinct.
+- Update the Street Index (outside roster) using the Tally Sheet from 8:00 a.m. to 6:00 p.m. by drawing a line through the names of the voters who have voted at your precinct.

 View the Election Officer Handbook for more information.